Yorkshire Terrier Nose Issues

 Here are some tips:

-• Apply this liberally each evening right before your Yorkshire Terrier goes to sleep for the night.
+- Apply this liberally each evening right before your Yorkshire Terrier goes to sleep

 With the right product, expect to see improvement within 5 to 7 days and complete healing within 2 to 3 weeks.
 Do be sure to also address any issues of water intake and dry air in the house.